-Other Service Cred
+Other Service Credit

 You earn credit each month for which retirement deductions are withheld from your salary.
-Servic credit is important because we use it in the form to determine your monthly retirement benefit.
-The more service you have and the higher your annupay, the higher your monthly retirement benefit.
+Service credit is important because we use it in the formula to determine your monthly retirement benefit.
+The more service you have and the higher your annual pay, the higher your monthly retirement benefit.